SumoLogic/sumologic-documentation/docs/search/Optimize-Search-Performance.md

 Sumo Logic supports index-based and field-based methods for search optimization.

-Even with these methods, you need to ensure you're following our [best practices for queries](Get-Started-with-Search/How-to-Build-a-Search/Best-Practices:-Search-Rules-to-Live-By.md "Best Practices: Search Rules to Live By").
+Even with these methods, you need to ensure you are following our [best practices for queries](Get-Started-with-Search/How-to-Build-a-Search/Best-Practices:-Search-Rules-to-Live-By.md "Best Practices: Search Rules to Live By").